How to Cope With Sleep Change When on Night Shifts

 To make this more feasible, think through and even write down those activities you need to be sure to do during day hours when friends and loved ones are awake.
 This would include doctor appointments, socialising, and outdoor sports.
 Also, plan what activities you are perfectly happy to do in the late hours on your own while others sleep.

-Pay attention to the time of night when your performance is the worse, and purposefully plan easy and safe tasks during that time.’
+Pay attention to the time of night when your performance is poorer, and purposefully plan easy and safe tasks during that time.’

 Read more from Dr Catherine Darley.